 What are smart motorways?

-According to Highways England, smart motorways were created to relieve congestion by making the hard shoulder available for use at especially busy times.
+According to Highways England, smart motorways were created to relieve congestion by making the hard shoulder available for use at very busy times.

 How to deal with road works on the motorway